IBM/ibm-licensing-operator/docs/Content/Automatic_installation.md

 - OLM is properly installed.
 - OLM is not installed.
 Check whether the OLM Custom Resource Definition (CRD) exists on the cluster.
-  - The OLM CRD does not exist.
-Proceed with the installation of License Service.
-The script installs OLM for you.
-  - The OLM CRD exists but OLM is not installed.
-Remove the CRD.
-Proceed with the installation of License Service.
-The script installs OLM for you.
-  - The OLM CRD exists and OLM is not installed, however, you cannot remove the CRD because you use it for other purposes.
-Install OLM on top of your existing CRD and proceed with installation of License Service.
-In this scenario, the scrip cannot install OLM for you.

-- OLM is properly installed.
-- OLM is not installed.
-Check whether the OLM Custom Resource Definition (CRD) exists on the cluster.

 |Scenario|Actions|
 |---|---|
 |The OLM CRD does not exist.|Proceed with the installation of License Service.
 The script installs OLM for you.
 |The OLM CRD exists but OLM is not installed.|<ul><li>Remove the CRD.
 Proceed with the installation of License Service.
 The script installs OLM for you.</li><li>If you cannot remove the CRD because you use it for other purposes, install OLM on top of your existing CRD and proceed with installation of License Service.
 In this scenario, the scrip cannot install OLM for you.
-  - The OLM CRD does not exist.
-Proceed with the installation of License Service.
-The script installs OLM for you.

 ## Installation

 The script installs License Service, creates an instance and validates the installation steps.